Amo Bessone: Michigan State

 Following the 1951 season, Bessone accepted the head coaching position at Michigan State University after Harold Paulsen resigned.
 Bessone would remain at MSU for the next 28 years.

-When Bessone arrived at Michigan State, the ice hockey program was just beginning its third season and its youth was evident with a 6–25 record over two seasons.
+When Bessone arrived at Michigan State, the ice hockey program was just beginning its third season (after resuming competition following a 16-year hiatus) and its youth was evident with a 6–25 record over two seasons.
 The Spartans struggled with six losing seasons before Bessone turned things around in his seventh season as coach.
 In 1957–58, Michigan State enjoyed its first winning season.
 The following season, Bessone guided MSU to a Big Ten championship and a berth in the NCAA tournament.
 The Spartans lost the 1959 national championship game in overtime to North Dakota.

 Following 1959, Michigan State became a charter member of the Western Collegiate Hockey Association (WCHA), which was a reincarnation of the loosely affiliated Midwest Collegiate Hockey League and Western Intercollegiate Hockey League that disbanded following the 1957–58 season.
 Bessone and MSU struggled during the first five seasons of the WCHA.

 Again, Bessone turned things around with a winning season in 1964–65.
 The following season, Bessone coached Michigan State to an improbable NCAA national championship.